yashtikakakkar/Microsoft-Engage-Schedulerbay/README.md

 | Student - Subject Details Page ** | <img height="240px" src="https://user-images.githubusercontent.com/43854410/143674384-b413f3c0-f2e7-4e35-bc05-0c75cbd90c17.gif"> |

 ** Use Cases for booking an offline class slot:
+- The number of allowed students limit provided by the teacher is never exceeded.
 - If student selects correct date where there is a class and is fully vaccinated -> Success confirmation alert
 - If student selects correct date where there is a class but isn't vaccinated -> Vaccination required alert
 - If student selects wrong date where there is no class OR the allowed limit of students has reached already -> No slots available alert